FASH-hub/ANALYSE-project/README.md

 # ANALYSE-project

 This repository contains a project technically analysed by four group members (Yacine MAMLOUK, Simon LERUTH, Jalil ECHAMS, and myself)
-The project consists of plateform that combines library and social newtwork Differents actors are highlighted.
+The project consists of plateform [lectureEsi] that combines library and social newtwork Differents actors are highlighted.
 Such as author, member (user) and platform administration.

 ## Process